b2b tech colors

 comparison of IBM tech logos

-At the time, Apple’s logo was a startling departure from the norm, but the idea of using a rainbow of colors to signal newness never died.
-In 1997, eBay bounded into the online shopping world with a new concept and a bouncy, colorful logo.
-Though the letters have since settled into a less playful alignment, the multiple colors still allude to the endless variety found on eBay’s site.
+In 1997, eBay bounded into the online shopping world with a new concept and a bouncy, colorful logo. eBay’s logo letters have since settled into a less playful alignment.
+But the brand’s enduring, multiple colors still allude to the endless variety of new items to be found on the site.

 ebay tech logos